Fancy Meeting You Here

 Fancy Meeting You Here is a 1958 RCA Victor studio album of duets by the American singers Bing Crosby and Rosemary Clooney, arranged by Billy May, who also conducted the orchestra.
 The album was originally issued in both mono and stereo, catalog numbers LPM/LSP 1854.

 Fancy Meeting You Here is an early example of a concept album, the 13 songs combining romance and travel with songwriters Sammy Cahn and Jimmy Van Heusen contributing introductory and concluding versions of "Love Won't Let You Get Away" as well as a new song, "Fancy Meeting You Here".
 Cahn wrote special lyrics to standards like "How About You?" and "I Can't Get Started" that reflected the late 1950s and the personalities of the two singers.

 In 1969, the album was reissued on the budget RCA Camden label under the title Rendezvous with a truncated and resequenced track listing and different cover artwork.

 This reissue eliminated the concept of the original album, and the abridgement, which omitted the first version of "Love Won't Let You Get Away" as well as "Calcutta" and "Isle of Capri," further voided the concept.

 Following the death of Bing Crosby in October 1977, the 1958 RCA Victor LP was reissued with its original title and artwork with the revised catalog number AFL1-1854.

+RCA has reissued both Fancy Meeting You Here and Rendezvous on compact disc on the Bluebird and Camden labels, respectively.